Not all content is destined to go viral.

 But how do you make sure your piece hits their inbox at the right time?

 For starters, many publications have editorial calendars, so you can line up your content with what that publication is scheduled to write about.

 Here’s an example from the Washington Business Journal.

 Now you know that you can’t expect to promote your foundational content the same way you’d promote a fun piece or a trendy piece.
-You also have a few tactics to use, and hopefully you can come up with your own ways to get links to and social shares on these content pieces.

 The great thing about foundational content is that it pays dividends for a long time.
 Plus, you don’t have to stop promoting it.
 Start with one tactic, use it until you can’t squeeze any more juice out of it, then move onto the next.
 If done right, that content will continue to generate traffic, establish trust and hopefully convert into paying customers for years to come.